bltlab/seqscore/README.md

 # Contributors

 SeqScore was developed by the BLT Lab at Brandeis University under the direction of PI and lead developer Constantine Lignos.
-Chester Palen-Michel and Nolan Holley contributed to its development.
+Chester Palen-Michel, Nolan Holley, and Claire Wang contributed to its development.
 Gordon Dou, Maya Kruse, and Andrew Rueda gave feedback on its features and assisted in README writing.